-- A minimum of 48 credit hours of graduate credit course work (certain graduate programs require more credit hours). - Must be enrolled in at least one credit hour of graduate credit in the semester in which the doctoral comprehensive examination is taken. - At least 24 credit hours of graduate credit course work must be completed at the University of New Mexico.
+- A minimum of 48 credit hours of graduate credit course work (certain graduate programs require more credit hours). - Must be enrolled in at least one credit hour of graduate credit in the semester in which the doctoral comprehensive examination is taken. - At least 24 credit hours of graduate credit course work must be completed at the University of New Mexico. - At least 18 credit hours graduate credit course work must be completed at the University of New Mexico after admission to the doctoral program. - A minimum of 18 hours of graduate credit course work must be earned in the University of New Mexico courses numbered 500 or above. - By OGS policy, no more than 6 credit hours of course work in which a grade of C (2.0), C+ (2.33) or CR (grading option selected by student) was earned may be credited toward a graduate degree.
+Courses offered only on a CR/NC basis and required by the graduate program are excluded from this limitation.
+Individual PhD programs may have more stringent requirements.
+Refer to individual program policies and handbooks.

-- At least 18 credit hours graduate credit course work must be completed at the University of New Mexico after admission to the doctoral program. - A minimum of 18 hours of graduate credit course work must be earned in the University of New Mexico courses numbered 500 or above. - No more than 6 credit hours of course work in which a grade of C (2.0), C+ (2.33) or CR (grading option selected by student) was earned may be credited toward a graduate degree.
-Courses offered only on a CR/NC basis and required by the graduate program are excluded from this limitation. - No more than 50% of the required course credit hours at the University of New Mexico may be taken with a single faculty member.
+- No more than 50% of the required course credit hours at the University of New Mexico may be taken with a single faculty member.
 (Course work that has been completed for the master's degree is included in this limit.) - A minimum of 18 credit hours of dissertation credit hours (699) is required for the doctorate. - Doctoral candidates must be enrolled the semester in which they complete degree requirements, including the summer session.